NEWS

 11.12.2022 – Neckarquelle

-Mothers exchange ideas in the drilling tower at the parents' café of the ProKids Foundation
+Mothers exchange ideas in the drilling tower at the ProKids Foundation's parents' café

-Jumping around in the ball pit together, visiting a playground together - the small children enjoy the weekly meeting on the upper floor of the municipal youth center in the parents' café of the Pro-Kids Foundation in the Bohrturm municipal youth center in Bad Dürrheim.
-A little over a year has passed since Joachim Spitz from the Pro-Kids Foundation in Villingen-Schwenningen opened the parents' café in Bad Dürrheim together with some mothers.
-On Thursday afternoons, mothers meet in a relaxed group between 3 and 6 p.m. in the Bohrturm.
+Jumping around in the ball pit together, visiting a playground together – the toddlers enjoy the weekly meeting at the Pro-Kids Foundation's parents' café on the upper floor of the municipal youth center, Bohrturm, in Bad Dürrheim.
+A little over a year has passed since Joachim Spitz from the Pro-Kids Foundation in Villingen-Schwenningen, along with several mothers, opened the parents' café in Bad Dürrheim.
+On Thursday afternoons, mothers meet in a relaxed group between 3 and 6 p.m. at the Bohrturm.

 Jenny Leber and Isabell Auer are responsible for the local organization.
-Fathers are also allowed to come, but so far no one has dared to.
-The women could also meet in a normal café, but the little ones are of course very lively and it can get loud sometimes.
+Fathers are also welcome to attend, but so far, no one has dared to.
+The women could also meet in a regular café, but the little ones are naturally very lively, and it can sometimes get loud.
 The women can exchange ideas and always keep an eye on the children during the conversation.

 Toys from the foundation

-They always have enough toys on the upper floor of the municipal youth center and can crawl or run around on the floor.
-A ball pit and blankets on which fabric building blocks or toys can be spread out provide variety.
+They always have plenty of toys on the upper floor of the municipal youth center, and they can crawl or run around on the floor.
+A ball pit and blankets for spreading out fabric building blocks or toys provide variety.
 Child-friendly musical instruments are also available.

-In between, one of the little ones is changed, breastfed or given a bottle, while the older ones are given a snack or rice cakes that are donated by the Pro-Kids Foundation.
-Such meetings with peers are particularly good for promoting development and social contacts for children who are still in kindergarten.
+In between, one of the little ones gets a diaper change, breastfed, or a bottle, while the older ones get a snack brought along or rice cakes donated by the Pro-Kids Foundation.
+Especially for children still in kindergarten, such peer meetings are beneficial for promoting development and social interaction.

-Over coffee and pretzels, the mothers talk about their everyday lives, the situation of their children or discuss the chance of getting one of the coveted kindergarten places later on.
-And they meet like-minded people with whom they can also meet privately.
-Thanks to the financial help of the Pro-Kids Foundation with the basic equipment, nothing is lacking and even if consumables such as diapers, wet wipes or sturdy toys need to be purchased, the women can turn to Joachim Spitz.
+Over coffee and pretzels, the mothers talk about their daily lives, their children's situation, or discuss the chances of securing one of the coveted kindergarten spots later on.
+They also meet like-minded people with whom they can also meet privately.
+Thanks to the financial support of the Pro-Kids Foundation for basic supplies, they lack nothing, and even if consumables such as diapers, wet wipes, or sturdy toys need to be purchased, the women can turn to Joachim Spitz.

-The parents' café is intended for parents who bring children up to the age of three.
-However, once the children are in kindergarten, there is no longer such a need for a meeting.
+The Parents' Café is intended for parents with children up to three years old who are brought along.
+However, once the children are in kindergarten, the need for a meeting is no longer as great.

-After the parents' café was founded, the mothers were restricted by the corona pandemic, so they sometimes met outside in a playground.
-But not only that: "We met in the youth center and did a rapid corona test beforehand," reported one woman.
+After the parents' café was founded, the mothers were restricted by the coronavirus pandemic, so they sometimes met outside at a playground.
+But not only that: "We met at the youth center and took a rapid COVID-19 test beforehand," one woman reported.

 Not only mothers with their children are welcome, but also pregnant women.
-Even in the summer, the parents meet outside from time to time.
-Sometimes the children don't even notice when the mothers meet because they are sleeping - especially if they are still babies.
+Even in the summer, the parents occasionally met outside.
+Sometimes the children don't even notice the mothers meeting because they're asleep—especially if they're still babies.

 Invite speakers

-In a conversation with the mothers, city youth worker Jessica Gälle and Joachim Spitz, it was agreed that speakers would be invited to the parents' café or an evening event, for example on topics such as diabetes, child nutrition, kite building, educational content or first aid for children.
-The trainees at the youth center can also be involved.
+In a discussion with the mothers, city youth worker Jessica Gälle, and Joachim Spitz, it was agreed that speakers could be invited to the parents' café or an evening event, covering topics such as diabetes, child nutrition, kite building, educational content, or first aid for children.
+The youth center's trainees could also be involved.

-In any case, the parents' café is open to cooperation and also to new interested parties - "everyone is welcome," says city youth worker Jessica Gälle.
-In recent months, at least five to six mothers with their children have come to the meetings, but usually more.
+In any case, the parents' café is open to collaborations and also welcomes new interested parties – "everyone is welcome," says city youth worker Jessica Gälle.
+In recent months, at least five to six mothers with their children have attended the meetings, but usually more.

-At one point, 15 mothers with a total of 16 children were counted, from infants to older children.
-The idea of setting up a second group was already being considered.
-A WhatsApp group was set up to facilitate communication between the groups.
-In the mothers' opinion, the parents' meeting definitely fills a gap; they appreciate "that parents with children of different ages can meet here."
+At one point, 15 mothers with a total of 16 children, ranging from infants to older children, were counted.
+The idea of establishing a second group was already being considered.
+A WhatsApp group was set up to facilitate communication.
+According to the mothers, the parent meeting definitely fills a gap; they appreciate "that parents with children of different ages can meet here."

 Jessica Gälle is happy to make the room in the youth center available: “It’s a good opportunity for the women to exchange ideas with each other.”

-One topic that comes up again and again in the mothers' conversations is kindergarten places.
-"I got a place well," said Jenny Leber, for example, although she suspects that it has something to do with the fact that she runs a small business.
+One topic that comes up repeatedly in the mothers' conversations is kindergarten places.
+"I got a place quite well," said Jenny Leber, for example, although she suspects it has something to do with the fact that she runs a small business.

-Isabell Auer confirms that the town of Bad Dürrheim is "very child and family friendly," and this also applies to the creation of new kindergarten places.
-Not only the senior citizens, but also mothers with strollers would benefit from lowered sidewalks and the infrastructure, for example.
+Isabell Auer attests that the city of Bad Dürrheim is "very child- and family-friendly," and this also applies to the creation of new kindergarten places.
+Not only seniors, but also mothers with strollers, for example, would benefit from lowered sidewalks and the infrastructure.

-One mother said that there could be more babysitters in the city who look after children for a few hours, especially if the grandparents don't live locally - but maybe something will happen here at the youth center? ? hje
+One mother suggested that there might be more babysitters in town who provide hourly childcare, especially if the grandparents don't live locally – but perhaps something is happening here at the youth center? ? hje

 Izumi Christmas handover